-Effective management of bullying and harassment is a shared responsibility and strategies involve school staff and parents working together (sometimes with other professionals) with students who are the targets or perpetrators of bullying or harassment.
+Effective management of bullying is a shared responsibility and strategies involve school staff and parents working together (sometimes with other professionals) with students who are the targets or perpetrators of bullying behaviour.

 Principles

 All members of staff and all students have a right to carry out their work in a supportive, safe and positive environment.